abetterinternet/didemo/README.md

 You can swap out any protocol actor with a different implementation, provided it implements the expected HTTP RPC interface.
 That's documented in each actor's crate.

+## Workspace layout

+`didemo_common` contains items used by all protocol actors, including definitions of HTTP messages.
+All actor crates will depend on `didemo_common` but in order to avoid dependency cycles, *actor crates should not depend on one another*.